Umitosan/anagrams_antigrams/README.md

 ## Known Bugs

-no bugs as of now.
+There are no known bugs as of now, but surly the code is far from perfect.

 ## Support and contact details